ravenawk/new_pb/docs/blog/posts/packer-proxmox.md

 categories:
     - infrastructure-tools
 ---
-HashiCorp's Packer automates the creation of machine images across various platforms.
+Manually setting up the same VM again and again gets old fast.
+HashiCorp Packer fixes this by automating the creation of reusable, templated “gold images”.
-This allows you to create a "gold image" that you can use with all the tools you want already installed at deployment time.
+In this post, we’ll walk through how to build a template on Proxmox VE.

 <!-- more -->
-I have recently been learning a bit about Packer, and in this post, I will show an example of using Packer to generate a Red Hat Enterprise Linux (RHEL) template on Proxmox.
+I've recently been learning Packer, and here I'll share an example of using Packer to generate a Red Hat Enterprise Linux (RHEL) template on Proxmox.
-I am still learning the intricacies of Packer, and this article will be pretty high-level, but I hope it helps you at least get started.
+While I'm still exploring the intricacies of Packer, this article will remain at a fairly high level.
+I hope it gives you a solid starting point.

 ## Prerequisites: